To get a roundup of TechCrunch’s biggest and most important stories delivered to your inbox every day at 3 p.m. PST, subscribe here.

 Startups and VC

-These photos are garbage: Haje reports that GoodOnes raises $3.5 million to help make sense of your mess of a camera roll.
+Selecting the cream of the crop: GoodOnes raises money to help make sense of your mess of a camera roll, Haje reports.

 Three more from the TC+ team: